Blueprint Engines "383 Stroker" (BP38302CT) Engine FailDetails on the failure of this engine in 2020

 Kelli Calahan, Blueprint Engines Customer Service Manager called me around midday, and we had a productive and positive conversation.
 She promised to get back to me the same day with more specifics on some potential options and solutions.

 The Holley Sniper fuel injection intake system will be used instead of the stock TBI.
-This includes a different manifold, and a sensor that enables the engine and trans to run off of its own ECU, bypassing the stock ECU.
+This includes a different Edelbrock Performer manifold, and a new transmission controller that enables the engine and trans to run off of its own ECU, bypassing the stock ECU.
 This change requires a fuel pressure boost up to 60 psi, and possibly a different distributor, which will also be included.

 Blueprint Engines will contract with Dave’s Auto Service in Madison, WI to perform the necessary labor and expertise to install this solution.
 Paul Buckham is their Master Technician who will be in charge of this project.
-The entire process should take around 4 weeks.
+I was told that the entire process should take around 4 weeks.

-I am very encouraged by this development and am hoping for the best end solution which will be a sweet 1993 Checy C1500 street truck that perfroms well and reliably!
+I am very encouraged by this development and am hoping for the best end solution which will be a sweet 1993 Chevy C1500 street truck that perfroms well and reliably!